Tools & Supplies for Spandex Costuming

 When it comes to elastic, there are a few different types I keep on hand:

 ⅜" Braided White Elastic - This is my go to elastic for leg holes, necklines, arm holes, etc. Getting it in white gives it the most versatility, as it won’t be visible under lighter colour fabrics.
+I also use it for Elastic Straps.

 1" Braided White Elastic - This is what I use for the vast majority of my waist bands.
 Again, I buy it in white so that it won’t show through lighter colours of lycra.